 On January 10, 2017, the Town Council held a public hearing about the planned improvements, and on February 14, 2017, the Town Council adopted a resolution with guidance to the Virginia Department of Transportation.

 On October 27, 2016, the Virginia Department of Transportation hosted a Design public meeting to present the current design to the public and collect comments before continuing the design effort.
-A list of the comments received and responses will be available in the coming weeks.
+A list of the comments received and responses is available below.

 PROJECT DOCUMENTS & LINKS